 Any pastoral concerns from pupils, staff or parents are referred to the Class or Form teacher.
 Issues are usually dealt with quickly and informally but are passed on, when necessary, to the Head of Pastoral Care or the Headmaster.
 There is a clear system for dealing with problems - here.

-The school’s systems to promote good behaviour and to guard against bullying are highly effective.— ISI Report, Nov 2014
+The school’s systems to promote good behaviour and to guard against bullying are highly effective.— ISI Report

 Praise is a big part of the Berkhampstead way of life and children receive rewards for good behaviour or excellent effort in the form of ‘bonus points’ which are earned for the House and also count towards Merit badges, issued when certain totals are achieved.
-For really special work, above a child’s usual standard, Commendation certificates are awarded in assembly.
+For outstanding work or behaviour, above a child’s usual standard, Commendation certificates are awarded in assembly.

 Achievement certificates, Sparkle Statements and stickers are eagerly received for good effort and good behaviour in Pre-Prep.
 The children love to receive these and take genuine pleasure in seeing their friends rewarded.
 Children can reach for the stars on the Behaviour Chart and see their progress over the week - it’s possible to move down as well as up and this acts as a positive visual motivator which is easy to understand.